 The more consistently we are in His Word, the more it guides our lives.
 Psalm 119:105 says, “Thy word is a lamp unto my feet and I light unto my path.”
 I had heard that verse a thousand times but never really understood what that meant practically.
 Only recently have I experienced how God’s Word can literally help me walk in the ways I should go.
 I can choose to walk in the light or the dark, but I have the torch in my hands.

 So back to Ellie.
-I did my best to explain to her how knowing God’s Word helps me go through life, whether I am scared, sad, happy… and just when I thought I had completely blown it she looked at me and said, “Mommy!
+I did my best to explain to her how knowing God’s Word helps me go through life, whether I am scared, sad, happy.
+Just when I thought I had completely blown it she looked at me and said, “Mommy!
 I think I understand!
 So you are saying that when I know Bible verses, I have them in my head and God will help me remember them when I need them?
 And the more I know the Bible, the more those thoughts are in my head?
 And they will help me wherever I go?”

 Oh, how I wish I could just freeze that moment in a picture forever, that sweet little girl with her big blue eyes, so innocent and sure.
 Yes, baby.
 That’s exactly right.
 His Word will always be with you, wherever you go.